Recite, Reconstruct, Recollect: Memorization in LMs as a Multifaceted Phenomenon

 Abstract

 Memorization in language models is typically treated as a homogenous phenomenon, neglecting the specifics of the memorized data.
 We instead model memorization as the effect of a set of complex factors that describe each sample and relate it to the model and corpus.
 To build intuition around these factors, we break memorization down into a taxonomy: recitation of highly duplicated sequences, reconstruction of inherently predictable sequences, and recollection of sequences that are neither.
 We demonstrate the usefulness of our taxonomy by using it to construct a predictive model for memorization.
-By analyzing dependencies and inspecting the weights of the predictive model, we find that different factors have different influences on the likelihood of memorization depending on the taxonomic category.
+By analyzing dependencies and inspecting the weights of the predictive model, we find that different factors influence the likelihood of memorization differently depending on the taxonomic category.

 Citation History